 Or your design team might argue, “Images just make it easier to keep the design consistent.
 We can use our brands’ fonts, place copy on images, and more… all without coding.”

 And maybe this is something you believe in, too.

-At first glance, sending image-only emails might sound like a great idea, but now it’s on you to convince your team that those emails come with a poor subscriber experience—and can ultimately hurt your brand.
-A picture may say a thousand words, but sometimes you also need those words spelled out.
+At first glance, sending image-only (or image-heavy) emails might sound like a great idea, but those emails can come with a poor subscriber experience—and can ultimately hurt your brand.
+A picture may say a thousand words, but sometimes, you also need those words spelled out.